berto/berto.com/contracts/index.md

 (A reflection on contracts).

-Last week I watched another round of European hysteria over American actions.
+Last week I watched another round of European hysteria over American rethoric and actions.

 This time it was because the Americans had the nerve to admit that NATO isn’t their number one priority.
-That defending Ukraine is even further down the line.
+That defending Ukraine is even further down the line, unless they get a direct benefit.
 And they also said that the key party in Europe’s defense should be, well… Europe itself.

 **THEY’RE GOING TO DROP THE MOST IMPORTANT AGREEMENT OF THE 20TH CENTURY.**

 Only in Europe people treat agreements like sacred notary acts.
 Let’s not forget we once said the same about the European Union, that it was “the greatest invention of the 20th century.”

 A contract is great, sure.
 The EU and NATO are among the best agreements ever made.
+Words matter.
 But practice always matters more.
 Relying on a piece of paper is risky business, especially when that piece of paper turned 75 last year.

 **AIRPLANES.
 TV'S. PENICILIN.
 NUCLEAR ENERGY.
 COMPUTERS & SEMICONDUCTORS.
 ROCKETSHIPS & MOON LANDERS.
 THE INTERNET.**